22.214.171.124 Job search - overview

 Job search must also typically be combined with other suitable activities.
 The job search requirement and any other suitable activities are set out in a person's Job Plan.

-Job seekers with mutual obligation requirements are subject to the compliance arrangements set out in SS(Admin)Act Division 3A.
-As such, if a job seeker fails to undertake their job search requirements without a reasonable excuse they may be subject to action under the job seeker compliance framework.
-This can include the requirement to complete a job seeker diary or employer contact certificates.
-The latter also involves imposition of a financial penalty.
+Job seekers with mutual obligation requirements are subject to compliance arrangements set out in the SS(Admin)Act.
+As such, if a job seeker fails to undertake their job search requirements they may be subject to action under the targeted compliance framework (3.1.14) or the job seeker compliance framework (3.1.13) (for those in CDP).

 People who are enrolled in a course commencing in the future or who have employment commencing in the future are still required to look for work in the meantime.